What’s the Difference Between Single-Stage & Two-Stage Furnaces?

 - Con: single-stage units suffer more wear and tear on their internal mechanisms because of frequent stops and starts, which can lead to more repair costs.

 A single-stage furnace could be more effective at heating larger homes than a two-stage.
-However, for most typical Portland metro and Vancouver homes, they are not as energy efficient as two-stage furnaces.
+However, for most typical Portland metro home, they are not as energy efficient as two-stage furnaces.
 Because two-stage heating units offer a homeowner the ability to control the heating settings, there are multiple benefits of investing in one of these furnaces.

 If you find yourself having to crank up your single-stage furnace, are tired of annoying fan noise, and have been spending too much money on repairs and replacement parts, then it might be time to look at two-stage furnace options.